24wenjie-li/CFIN/README.md

 ```

 ## Dataset
 We used only DIV2K dataset to train our model.
 To speed up the data reading during training, we converted the format of the images within the dataset from png to npy.
-Please download the DIV2K_decoded with npy format from <a href="https://pan.quark.cn/s/43248032bab2">here</a>.[Quark Netdisk][Password:None]
+Please download the DIV2K_decoded with npy format from <a href="https://pan.quark.cn/s/43248032bab2">here</a>.[Quark Netdisk]

 The test set contains five datasets, Set5, Set14, B100, Urban100, Manga109.
 The benchmark can be downloaded from <a href="https://pan.baidu.com/s/1Vb68GWERriLmJRtYfm2uEg">here</a>.[Baidu Netdisk][Password:8888]